The Frobenius and factor universality problems of the Kleene star of a finite set of words: Introduction

-\begin{problem}[Factor Universality for a Finite Set of Words] Given a finite set of words $L$ over an alphabet $\Sigma$, is every word over $\Sigma$ a factor of a word from $L^*$? \end{problem}
+\begin{problem}[Factor Universality for a Finite Set of Words] Given a finite set of words $L$ over a finite non-empty alphabet $\Sigma$, is $L^*$ factor universal? \end{problem}

-Sets $L$ such that the language of all factors of the words in $L^*$ is universal are one of the basic concepts in the theory of codes \cite[Section~1.5]{BerstelPerrin2009}.
+Finite sets $L$ such that $L^*$ is factor universal are one of the basic concepts in the theory of codes \cite[Section~1.5]{BerstelPerrinReutenauer2010}.
 They are called \emph{complete sets of words}, and words that are factors of some word in $L^*$ are called \emph{completable}.

-\begin{example} The set $L = \{01, 10, 11, 000\}$ over $\Sigma = \{0,1\}$ is not complete, since word $100010001$ is not completable.
-If we want to create $1$ in the middle, we have to use either $10$ or $01$.
-In each case, one of the adjacent $0$s is also consumed, so we cannot use word $000$. \end{example}
+\begin{example} The set $L = \{01, 10, 11, 000\}$ over $\Sigma = \{0,1\}$ is not complete, since the word $100010001$ is not completable.
+To create a word that contains $1$ surrounded by $0$s, we have to use either $10$ or $01$, but then there is no way to build the succeeding $001$ or preceding $100$, respectively. \end{example}

 \begin{example} The set $L = \{00, 01, 10, 11\}$ over $\Sigma = \{0,1\}$ is complete, because every binary sequence of even length is in $L^*$.
-We can construct every odd length binary sequence by removing the first letter of a suitable even length sequence. \end{example}
+We can construct every odd-length binary sequence by removing the first letter of a suitable even-length sequence. \end{example}

-The question about the length of the shortest incompletable words was posed in~1981 by Restivo \cite{Restivo1981}, who conjectured that if a set $L$ is not complete, then the shortest incompletable words have length at most $2||L||_\mathrm{max}^2$, where $||L||_\mathrm{max}$ is the length of the longest words in $L$.
-The conjecture in this form turned out to be false \cite{GusevPribavkina2011} ($5||L||_\mathrm{max}^2-\O(||L||_\mathrm{max})$ is a lower bound), but the relaxed question whether there is a quadratic upper bound remained open and became one of the longstanding unsolved problems in automata theory.
+The question about the length of the shortest incompletable words was posed in~1981 by Restivo \cite{Restivo1981}, who conjectured that if a finite set $L$ is not complete, then the shortest incompletable words have length at most $2\norm{L}_\infty^2$.
+The conjecture in this form turned out to be false \cite{FiciPribavkinaSakarovitch2010} and $5\norm{L}_\infty^2-\O(\norm{L}_\infty)$ was the best lower bound known so far \cite{GusevPribavkina2011}, but the relaxed question whether there is a quadratic, or at least polynomial, upper bound remained open and became one of the longstanding unsolved problems in automata theory and the theory of codes.
+It was generally believed that Restivo's conjecture holds with a larger value of the constant \cite{BerstelPerrinReutenauer2010}.
+On the other hand, a sophisticated experimental research dedicated just to this problem \cite{JuliaMalapertProvillard2017} suggested that the tight upper bound is unlikely to be quadratic.
+The best known upper bound was a trivial one, exponential in $\norm{L}_1$ thus doubly-exponential in terms of $\norm{L}_\infty$ \cite{GusevPribavkina2011}.